Sibling rivalry hobbles ODM, DAP-K in Kakamega governor race

 The battle for the Kakamega governor’s seat has intensified as rival parties position themselves to clinch it in the August 9 General Election.

-The key parties are Raila Odinga’s Orange Democratic Movement (ODM), Amani National Congress of Musalia Mudavadi and Democratic Action Party-Kenya (DAP-K0, headed by Eugene Wamalwa.
+The key parties are Raila Odinga’s Orange Democratic Movement (ODM), Amani National Congress of Musalia Mudavadi and Democratic Action Party-Kenya (DAP-K), headed by Eugene Wamalwa.

 ODM and DAP-K, which are under the Azimio la Umoja-One Kenya Alliance coalition, are still locked in sibling rivalry and facing a headache in picking their flagbearers for the seat, intensifying the jostling for the position.